yennhito/finalessaygeog458/README.md

 Aside from the maps displays the project provides the data in alternative methods such as a table and or chart/graph.
 The chart/graph functions focuses on a handful of countries that have relevant data for the question of interest.
 You can choose to view specific countries of interest.
 Upon hover you are able to view specific data points based on day or amount.
 The chart/graph displays also incorporates a time lapse slider function which allows one to see change over a time period.
 The time lapse function is also applicable to the map view but does not have as much of an efficient impact.
 Examples of the charts and graphs given from the project are below.

 <img src ="img/graph.png" alt="graph"/>
 <img src ="img/chart.png" alt="chart"/>

 The table view is the most raw display of the data, it includes the least and minimal interactive functions.
 The interactive features for the tables include filtering by country and by alphabetical or maximum and minimum amounts.
 The time lapse function is still functional for the table view but the effectiveness in telling a story is low.
-An example of a table from teh project is shown below.
+An example of a table from the project is shown below.

 <img src ="img/table.png" alt="table"/>

 All three methods effectively display data, providing insight into the vaccine distribution and rollout in various countries.